ApocalypseCalculator/Someone/README.md

 **Licensing and legal stuff**

 I hate legal stuff, you can read the license if you want to.
-The gist of it is: you may host my bot, but you may not modify my code in any way except for those lines I have given you permission to.
-If you want to modify my bot outside of those lines, you would need to contact me through Discord at ApocalypseCalculator#7096 to gain my approval *before* making any changes.
+The gist of it is: you may host my bot, but you may not modify my code in any way except for token.js If you want to modify my bot outside of those lines, you would need to contact me through Discord at ApocalypseCalculator#7096 to gain my approval *before* making any changes.
 If you are to take parts of the code for your own purposes, you must notify me *and* credit me.